Blue loop: Asymptotic giant branch

 Stars on the asymptotic giant branch (AGB) have largely inert cores of carbon and oxygen, and alternately fuse hydrogen and helium in concentric shells around the core.
 The onset of helium shell burning causes a thermal pulse and in some cases this will cause the star to temporarily increase its temperature and execute a blue loop.
 Many thermal pulses may occur as the shells alternately switch on and off, and multiple blue loops can occur in the same star.

 Red supergiants

 Red supergiants are massive stars that have left the main sequence and greatly expanded and cooled.
 Their high luminosity and low surface gravity means they are rapidly losing mass.
 The most luminous red supergiants can lose mass quickly enough that they become hotter and smaller.
 In the most massive stars, this can result in the star evolving permanently away from the red supergiant stage to become a blue supergiant, but in some cases the star will execute a blue loop and return to being a red supergiant.
+Extreme red hypergiants VY Canis Majoris and NML Cygni are two such known candidates for a star within a second red supergiant phase.